Matissoss/pasm/docs/error-spec.md

 #### description

-This error is occured, when an undefined symbol is being used or symbol is redeclared multiple times.
+This error is provoked, when you redeclare a symbol/directive, when they can only be unique.

 #### example